-To understand the BioTech startups in the Inland Empire, you’ve got to scan what’s coming out of two entities, the first being Murrieta Innovation Center and second is UC Riverside’s Wet Lab Incubator.
-Both of these organizations play a vital role in incubating the Inland Empire’s BioTech startups.
+To understand the BioTech startups in the Inland Empire, you’ve got to scan what’s coming out of two entities, the first being Murrieta Innovation Center and the second being UC Riverside’s Wet Lab Incubator.
+Both organizations are vital in incubating the Inland Empire’s BioTech startups.

-The University of California, Riverside got $2.5 million for Inland Empire’s first entrepreneurial life sciences incubator back in 2019.
+The University of California, Riverside, got $2.5 million for Inland Empire’s first entrepreneurial life sciences incubator in 2019.
 An additional $2.5 million of State of California grants and internal UC Riverside funds were pooled to build the university’s wet lab incubator.

-The Murrieta Innovation Center, or MIC, opened doors in 2015 when the City of Murrieta housed MIC in the old city hall complex in Riverside County near the junction of Interstates’ 15 and 215.
-It has nine BioTech start-ups in the Southwest Riverside County area & house several resource organizations.
+The Murrieta Innovation Center, or MIC, opened its doors in 2015 when the City of Murrieta housed MIC in the old city hall complex in Riverside County near the junction of Interstates 15 and 215.
+It has nine BioTech start-ups in the Southwest Riverside County area & houses several resource organizations.

-This is not a BioTech startup in itself but an incubator that houses other BioTech startups.
-Based out of the Murrieta Innovation Center, this Inland Empire BioTech incubator called Murrieta Genomics, LLC, the Southern California genomic sequencing business incubator helps BioTech startups intending to launch genomic sequencing in precision medicine, agriculture, forensics, veterinary and direct to consumer applications.
-It provides access to the specialized equipment, know-how and mentors to help commercialize genomic sequencing startup ideas.
+This is not a BioTech startup but an incubator that houses other BioTech startups.
+Based out of the Murrieta Innovation Center, this Inland Empire BioTech incubator called Murrieta Genomics, LLC, the Southern California genomic sequencing business incubator, helps BioTech startups launch genomic sequencing in precision medicine, agriculture, forensics, veterinary and direct-to-consumer applications.
+It provides access to the specialized equipment, know-how, and mentors to help commercialize genomic sequencing startup ideas.

-One of the first BioTech company it incubated in 2018 was EpigeneticsRX, a company dedicated to preventive medicine guided by epigenetic information.
+One of the first BioTech companies it incubated in 2018 was EpigeneticsRX, a company dedicated to preventive medicine guided by epigenetic information.

-Basilard Biotech is a Southern-California-based company works in engineering of cell based therapies in Cell and Gene Therapy (CGT).
+Basilard Biotech is a Southern California-based company that works in engineering cell-based therapies in Cell and Gene Therapy (CGT).
 In 2019, the company released a gene delivery technology platform called Celletto™.

 Located at MIC, SimplSeq improves genomic sequencing by simplifying the sample preparation process.
-Basically, the BioTech startup simplifies and automates the genomic sequencing workflow process.
+The BioTech startup simplifies and automates the genomic sequencing workflow process.